 Speaking

-Monica Anyango speaks on faith, vocation, time, and the formation of a coherent life — for universities, institutions, and communities doing serious work.
+On the fragmentation of modern life and the search for coherence — for universities, institutions, and communities doing serious work.

 The Work